camdendotlol/chromapoll/README.md

 # Chromapoll 🟥🟩🟦

-Chromapoll is a fun polling platform where you can assign a color to each choice.
+Chromapoll is a fun polling platform where you can assign a color to each option.

 As the votes come in, watch the colors mix together based on the number of votes for each choice.

-Chromapoll employs basic protection with IP logging to prevent cheating.
+Chromapoll employs basic protection with local storage and IP logging to prevent cheating.

 ## How to run